 Surprisingly, one of the best places to get steak is Florence, Italy.
 Who knew?
 The meat is thick cut, between 2-3 inched, and must be grilled.
 Typically, it’s priced by weight.
 It is said that the Medici family supplied the people of Florence with steaks on San Lorenzo’s feast, celebrated August 10th, giving ride to the name.

 Also great with steak?
 Wine.
 Once it hits your lips, it’s so good!

 Peanut butter and jelly have nothing on this pairing.
 The hot chocolate in Italy is so rich and thick you could eat it with a spoon, conveniently provided at most shops.
-Hot chocolate in a coffeeshop in Florence makes a treat for a fall or winter day.
-A cannoli, stuffed on the spot and garnished with orange zest, is just the right accompaniment.
+A steaming mug in a coffeeshop in Florence makes a welcome treat on a fall or winter day.
+The cannoli, stuffed on the spot and garnished with orange zest, is just the right accompaniment.

 I hope you enjoyed this post.
 Till next time, safe travels and happy eating!